And So, They Met

 Mien shook his head.

 “Do you want anything?
 There’s something bubbling here that Hickory forgot,” said Soletus and then smelled it.
 He jumped from the chair and dove at the stove.
-He couldn’t find Hickory’s pot holder and ended having to wrap his hands around the hot metal handle.
+He couldn’t find Hickory’s pot holder and ended up having to wrap his hand around the hot metal handle.
 He dumped the pot on the wooden counter to his right and blew on his hand.
 He was sure it was all very comical looking, but Mien didn’t say anything.
-They boy watched silently as, what once was porridge, was now sizzling.
-He searched for a bowl and found a clean one as well as the square padded cloth Brother Hickory used.
+He watched silently.
+What once was porridge, was now sizzling burnt smelling goo.
+He searched for a bowl and found a clean one as well as the square quilted pot holder Brother Hickory used.

 Soletus poured the contents of the pot into the bowl.
 Most of the porridge was a blackened layer on the bottom.
 What was left might have been still edible.
 He brought the half-full bowl to Mien.